SAFEHR-data/Dash-Seedling/README.md

 > Local serving does not work on ARM, including Apple M chips.

 ### Local with Azure services

+When you want to test your app with services from a FlowEHR dev environment (including its synthetic feature data), you can contact your FlowEHR admin for the appropriate connection strings and provide them in the following steps:

 1. Create and configure the configuration file, replacing `__CHANGE_ME__` with appropriate values
 ```